Polkadot-DevCamp-2022/certify/README.md

-# Certify by Tean 1
+# Certify by Team 1

 ## Project